Honza-R/PM6-ML_ASE_calculator/README.md

 Installation
 ------------

-The PM6-ML calculator uses MOPAC, D3 dispersion and TorchMD-NET.
+The PM6-ML calculator uses the PM6 implementation in MOPAC, the D3 dispersion correction, and the TorchMD-NET ML potential.
 The MOPAC executable, named `mopac`, must be available in the search path.
 All the dependencies, including the MOPAC binary, can be installed using conda (preferably in a clean environment):
 ```
 conda install -c conda-forge ase mopac simple-dftd3 dftd3-python torchmd-net pytest
 ```